The Role of Esports in Academic Programming

 To combat this, a partnership can be formed between the arts and gaming-related fields.
 While some of the corollaries are more direct, such as game design, character creation, and thematic music, they have limited application.
 However, with the expansion of gamification to other fields, the application of the arts and game theory can transform any number of industries.
 Examples include the gamification of fitness apps, the use of augmented reality in manufacturing and production, and the use of advanced visualization in the medical fields—all of which benefit from the support of more entrepreneurial, interdisciplinary programs.
 As these programs are considered, a new paradigm of academic learning spaces is to be developed that promotes creative exploration, technical knowledge, and amusement.

 In my third and final blog in this series, I will share how the design of gaming suites can lead to a healthy and successful esports gaming environment.
-If you missed my first blog in this series, check it out: Collegiate Esports Programs Are Transforming the Fabric of Higher Education.
+If you missed it, be sure to check out part one of this series, Collegiate Esports Programs Are Transforming the Fabric of Higher Education.